sruinascimento/HackerRank-10daysJS/README.md

 ### Day 4:

-- Object, object count with forEach
+- Object, object count with forEach, class and method